High School Parent/Student Handbook

 Neither the Board nor its employee's shall permit the release of the social security number of a student, or other individual except as authorized by law (see AG 8350).
 Documents containing social security numbers shall be restricted to those employees who have a need to know that information or a need to access those documents.
 When documents containing social security numbers are no longer needed, they shall be shredded by an employee who has authorized access to such records.

 Directory information can be provided upon request to any individual, other than a for-profit organization, even without the written consent of a parent.
 Parents may refuse to allow the Board to disclose any or all of such “directory information” upon written notification to the Board.
-For further information about the items included within the category of directory information and instructions on how to prohibit its release you may wish to consult the Board’s annual Family Education Rights and Privacy Act (FERPA) notice which can be found at http://masonk12.net.
+For further information about the items included within the category of directory information and instructions on how to prohibit its release you may wish to consult the Board’s annual Family Education Rights and Privacy Act (FERPA) notice.

 Confidential records include test scores, psychological reports, behavioral data, disciplinary records, and communications with family and outside service providers.